hongyuanmei/HMEIatJHU.github.io/_pages/about.md

 title: about
 permalink: /
 description:
+  I am building AGI.
+  # I train computers to *reason* about the world.
-  Member of Technical Staff at xAI
+  # Member of Technical Staff at xAI
   # Senior Research Scientist at Google DeepMind
 profile:
   align: right